SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.md

 Don't forget to change it back when migrating website to public.

+## Testing Callbacks

+Order callbacks in the SpectroCoin plugin allow your WordPress site to automatically process order status changes sent from SpectroCoin.
+These callbacks notify your server when an order’s status transitions to PAID, EXPIRED, or FAILED.
+Understanding and testing this functionality ensures your store handles payments accurately and updates order statuses accordingly.

+1. Go to your SpectroCoin project settings and enable **Test Mode**.
+2. Simulate a payment status:
+   - **PAID**: Sends a callback to mark the order as **Completed** in WordPress.
+   - **EXPIRED**: Sends a callback to mark the order as **Failed** in WordPress.
+3. Ensure your `callbackUrl` is publicly accessible (local servers like `localhost` will not work).
+4. Check the **Order History** in SpectroCoin for callback details.
+If a callback fails, use the **Retry** button to resend it.
+5. Verify that:
+   - The **order status** in WordPress has been updated accordingly.
+   - The **callback status** in the SpectroCoin dashboard is `200 OK`.

 ## Debugging

 If you get "Something went wrong.
 Please contact us to get assistance." message during checkout process, please navigate to **"WooCommerce"** -> **"Status"** -> **"Logs"** and check **"plugin-spectrocoin"** log file for more information.
-If the logs are not helpful or do not display, please contact us and provide the log file details so that we can assist.
+If the logs are not helpful or not displayed, please contact us and provide the log file details so that we can assist.

 ## Contact